Smith previews President Trump’s Springfield visit; Missouri Democrats want Trump to protect healthcare (AUDIO)

 Congressman Smith was a delegate at the 2016 GOP National Convention in Cleveland.

-The White House says Air Force One is scheduled to land at the Springfield-Branson National Airport Wednesday afternoon at 1:55.
-The Loren Cook event is scheduled to begin at 2:30.
+Missourinet Springfield television partner KOLR-10 reports Air Force One is now scheduled to land at the Springfield-Branson National Airport Wednesday afternoon at 12:55.
+The Loren Cook event is now scheduled to start at 1:30 p.m.

 U.S. Senator Roy Blunt, Missouri Governor Eric Greitens, Lt.
 Governor Mike Parson, State Treasurer Eric Schmitt, U.S. Rep. Billy Long, R-Springfield, and others are also scheduled to attend Wednesday’s event with President Trump.